 Free $10 Delivery Credit From Postmates in Portland!

 21) Music Venues Suck

-I did go back for Tech N9ne and same thing, small over crowded stage, all ages, beer restricted to upstairs away from the show, etc. Oh and they always end early.
+I did go back for Tech N9ne, and same thing, small over crowded stage, all ages, beer restricted to upstairs away from the show, etc. Oh, and they always end early.
 Like midnight?
-But this is the best Portland has to offer and that’s the problem.
-If you like live music, be prepared for small crappy venues with sub par sound systems and all ages.
-There are a lot of smaller more intimate venues for local bands and what not and that’s cool but that is any city.
-This place just lacks higher caliber venues.
+But this is the best Portland has to offer, and that’s the problem.
+If you like live music, be prepared for small crappy venues with sub-par sound systems and all ages.
+There are a lot of smaller more intimate venues for local bands and whatnot, and that’s cool, but that is any city.
+This place lacks higher caliber venues.
 And I know if I have not pissed you Portlanders off yet, this was the last straw because you will defend this place but really, you’re missing out.

 22) Liquor Stores

-A very strange thing here is if you ask someone where the nearest “liquor store” is they will direct you to a far away location.
-It no longer means corner store or ghetto mart, it actually means state liquor store.
-That’s right, you can not by hard alcohol at the corner store or grocery store.
-You must go to a state appointed market where prices are much higher than wherever you’re coming from.
-These close early and cost a lot more than normal.
-I think they do this to keep the bar / drinking scene thriving since it’s where most people work.
+A bizarre thing here is if you ask someone where the nearest “liquor store” is they will direct you to a far away location.
+It no longer means corner store or ghetto mart; it means state liquor store.
+That’s right; you can not buy hard alcohol at the corner store or grocery store.
+You must go to a state-appointed market where prices are much higher than wherever you’re coming from.
+These close early and cost are a lot more than normal.
+I think they do this to keep the bar/drinking scene thriving since it’s where most people work.

 23) High Bike Theft

-This could be an issue anywhere but since most people ride bikes in Portland(yes even in the rain) it is a huge problem here.
+This could be an issue anywhere, but since most people ride bikes in Portland(yes even in the rain), it is a huge problem here.
 One that goes unchecked and is out of control.
-So you just may get your $1,000 bike stolen while at work.
+So you may get your $1,000 bike stolen while at work.
 Life.
 I actually wrote tips on preventing your bike from being stolen stolen here and will create a Portland version soon.
-Yet another reason to subscribe.
+Another reason to subscribe.

 24) Portland’s Reed College Nuclear Reactor